getodk/docs/docs/security.rst

 Independent audits
 -------------------

 We work with independent security firms to conduct white-box penetration tests and source code reviews of ODK Cloud.
-Email security@getodk.org to get the latest audit report.
+Below are our most recent audit reports.

+- `ODK Pentest (2024-07) </downloads/security/ODK-Pentest-2024.pdf>`_ by `Cure53 <https://cure53.de/>`_

 Vulnerability disclosure
 ------------------------